litestar-org/litestar/docs/usage/11-data-transfer-objects.md

     return data.to_model_instance()
 ```

-In the above `company_instance` is an instance of the SQL Alchemy class `Company`.
+In the above `company_instance` is an instance of the SQLAlchemy class `Company`.
 It is correctly typed as Company
 because the `DTO` class uses generic to store this data.

 <!-- prettier-ignore -->